-We all know that relationships are incredibly important in business; however, few businesses are intentional about monitoring and developing of all of the relationships that are most valuable to them.
+We all know that maintaining customer relationships is incredibly important in business; however, few businesses are intentional about monitoring and developing all of the relationships that are most valuable to them.
 Relationships between team members, customers, and valuable referral sources or “Centers of Influence” (COI’s) are all critical to long-term success, yet companies tend to focus quite heavily on customer relationships alone.

 Monitoring and developing every important relationship may seem like a daunting task, but the process can be fairly simple and straightforward if you break it into logical steps…

 Step 1: Engaging Your Relationship Development Team

 The first step is to engage all of the team members who are responsible for developing your company’s most valuable relationships (current and prospective) in this process.
 Institutionalizing the “development” of relationships over simply “maintaining” them is crucial today.